 In reviewing applications, the Honors College considers the student's high school academic record (including grades and courses taken), standardized test scores, and writing ability (as demonstrated in a brief essay on one of several assigned topics).
 Normally, a high school grade point average of 3.50 or higher is required, as well as an ACT composite score of 27 or above or SAT composite of 1200 or above.
-However, there are no cut-offs and students can fall above or below these average scores.
+Above all else, we look for curiosity, passion, self-motivation, and drive.
+There are no cut-offs and students can fall above or below these average scores.
 We encourage all interested students to apply.

 No. Acceptance into the Honors College is not automatic.
 You must submit an Honors application.
 The application deadline is May 1 of each year, but the College offers rolling admission prior to this deadline.
 If you submit your application at an earlier date, you will be notified of your status within 4-6 weeks of receipt of your application.
 You can apply online here.

-There are approximately 850 students in the College (out of a total undergraduate population of 15,000).
-Approximately 300 first-year students enter the College each year.
+There are over 1,000 students in the College (out of a total undergraduate population of 15,000).
+Approximately 325 first-year students enter the College each year.

 Except in rare cases, enrollment in Honors courses is limited to 25 students.
 Honors classes typically involve more discussion and less lecturing/note-taking, more critical and analytical thinking and less simple memorization, and more writing and less objective testing than regular classes.
 The six general aims of the Honors College are to promote students' abilities to recognize and draw interdisciplinary connections, to engage in critical thinking, to communicate effectively both orally and in writing, to promote student self-confidence and intellectual independence, to enhance students' abilities to work collaboratively with others and to enhance students' multicultural and international awareness.